top of page

 Speech and Language development varies greatly according to age.
 If you have concerns, please call or email.
 The sooner treatment starts, the better the prognosis.

-Speech-Language Pathologists (SLPs) are Nationally Certified and must have a State License.
+Speech-Language Pathologists (SLPs) are Nationally Certified by the American Speech-Language and Hearing Association (ASHA), hold a certificate of clinical competence (CCC), and must have a State License.
 Speech-Language Pathologists must obtain a minimum of a Master's Degree in the areas of Communication Disorders and Speech-Language Pathology.

 SLPs provide services for the following: